 - Give details of your plans to improve your language competency before departure.

-When writing your statement, please bear in mind that B1 is the minimum language requirement.
+When writing your statement, please bear in mind that the language level listed will be the minimum language requirement.
 You need to be able to show your willingness and enthusiasm to progress beyond this level.

 The majority of partner universities that have a set language requirement will ask you to send in evidence of your language level in the form of a certificate.
-You will usually be expected to do this as part of your formal application to your host university, and not at the time of your initial application to the Leeds Study Abroad office.
-If you are unsure of how you will formally evidence your language level, please speak to a Study Abroad adviser.
+You will be expected to do this as part of your formal application to your host university, as well as at the time of your initial application to the Leeds Study Abroad Office.
+If you are unsure of how you will formally evidence your language level, please speak to a Study Abroad Adviser.